-- A national account involving multiple facilities in one or more states.
+4. The Eligible Account is part of a national account involving multiple facilities in one or more states.

-Before submitting a request for exemption from Duke Energy Ohio's energy-saving programs, the Company encourages you to visit the energy efficiency programs page to find out how you can lower your operating costs by identifying and implementing energy-saving opportunities.
+Before submitting a request for exemption from Duke Energy Ohio's Energy Saving programs, the Company encourages you to visit the Energy Efficiency programs page to find out how you can lower your operating costs by identifying and implementing energy-saving opportunities.